Adaptive dynamic programming for nonaffine nonlinear optimal control problem with state constraints: Constrained ADP

-Although (\ref{eq.primal_linear}) is a convex constrained optimization problem, directly solving it will take lots of computation time and resources because the number of variables $\Delta \theta$ is very large (usually over 10 thousand).
-Since $H$ is assumed to be positive definite, this problem can also be solved using dual method when feasible.
-Assume that problem (\ref{eq.primal_linear}) is feasible, then its Lagrange function can be expressed as
+Although \eqref{eq.primal_linear} is a convex constrained optimization problem, directly solving it will take lots of computation time and resources because the dimension of variables $\Delta \theta \in \mathbb{R}^s$ is very large (usually over 10 thousand).
+Since \eqref{eq.primal_linear} is convex, it can also be solved using the dual method when feasible.
+The Lagrange function of \eqref{eq.primal_linear} can be expressed as